sergebryan/README-Generator/Develop/README.md

   Generate a README.md file

   ## Description of Project:
-  This application  generate a Good  README.md file for the assignment.
+  This application generates a Good README.md file for assignment.

   ## Table of Contents